The BEST Cream Cheese Frosting

 Some frostings are just a finishing touch, but my recipe for cream cheese frosting is the main event!

-Over the years, though, I kept getting feedback that the original recipe was too runny for many HTH bakers.
-So I went back to the kitchen and experimented, tweaking the mixing method to make it sturdier without adding more sugar.
+Over the years, I’ve continued to go back into the kitchen and experiment, tweaking the mixing method to make it sturdier without adding more sugar.

 Tips for Best Results

-I’ve tweaked this cream cheese buttercream frosting recipe since the original to help it hold its shape.
-The current version is better for piping, a must for the perfect cupcakes!
-All I did was change the order of the ingredients.
+I’ve tweaked this cream cheese buttercream frosting recipe to help it hold its shape.
+It’s delicious, ultra-smooth, and works great for piping cupcakes!

 Instead of adding the 1 ½ cups of powdered sugar last, I beat the butter and sugar first, much like a buttercream recipe.
-Then I added the cream cheese.
-That one little change makes a HUGE difference!
+Then I add the cream cheese.
+That one little detail makes a HUGE difference!
 See the difference in sturdiness above.

 On the left, the frosting is smooth but a bit too soft.
 It starts to slide off the cupcake when flipped upside down!
-My new method on the right pipes beautifully and stays put.
+By following my method above, which can be seen on the right, the frosting pipes beautifully and stays put.
 This makes it sturdier for hot days, BBQs, picnics, and transporting.

 Here’s the science: When you cream butter and sugar together, air becomes trapped, resulting in a fluffier texture and more stable structure.
 The powdered sugar also acts as a slight barrier, coating the fat in the butter to prevent the extra moisture in the cream cheese from absorbing.